the23ie/Peer-to-Peer-Energy-Trading-System-using-Microgrid-Simulation-Blockchain/README.md

 http://localhost:3000

-The dashboard allows users to:

-View household energy statistics
-Check surplus energy availability
-List energy for sale
-Purchase energy from other households
-Track balances and transaction history
-Approve transactions through MetaMask

 8. Run the MATLAB/Simulink Simulation

-Open the microgrid model in MATLAB/Simulink and run the simulation to generate household energy data.
+- Open the microgrid model in MATLAB/Simulink and run the simulation to generate household energy data.
-The backend uses this simulation data to identify surplus energy for each household and prepare it for tokenization and trading.
+- The backend uses this simulation data to identify surplus energy for each household and prepare it for tokenization and trading.

 9. Access the Platform

 Once the contracts are deployed, backend is running, frontend is running, and simulation data is available:

 Open http://localhost:3000
-Connect the desired MetaMask household account
+- Connect the desired MetaMask household account
-View household production, consumption, battery status, and surplus energy List surplus energy in the marketplace
+- View household production, consumption, battery status, and surplus energy
+- List surplus energy in the marketplace
-Buy available energy from other households
+- Buy available energy from other households
-Approve transactions in MetaMask
+- Approve transactions in MetaMask
-Monitor token balances and transaction history in real time
+- Monitor token balances and transaction history in real time